Dog stretching

 I stretch when I get up in the morning because it feels good.
 I stretch when I feel like my muscles have tightened up for whatever reason.
 I also stretch to prepare for physical exertion.

-So there’s a couple of reasons there are more.
-And there are even times that, as a loving dog owner, you’ll want to initiate the stretching!
+So there are a couple of reasons there are more.
+And there are times when you’ll want to initiate the stretching as a loving dog owner!

 I believe much of this is the same for dogs.
 When they wake up, they stretch because it feels good.
-When they are lying around and feel tightening up, they stretch to loosen themselves up a bit.
+They stretch to loosen themselves up when they are lying around and feel tightening up.
 I think stretching in anticipation of exertion takes it a bit far for dogs, though.
 I think that one is just on us humans.

 We’ll cover all of that and more below.